Polkadot-Blockchain-Academy/pba-content/syllabus/8-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

 - `Transact` needs to dispatch from a frame dispatch origin.
   However the `xcm-executor` works with XCM origins which are defined by `Location`s.
-- `origin-converter` is the component that converts one into the other
+- `OriginConverter` is the component that converts one into the other

 ---v